Abdizhamil Nurpeisov: Oeuvre

 Abdizhamil started his literary way with a novel, his favorite genre.
 A soldier, who just was back from World War II, took a pen into hands and under the pressure of the flushing inspiration presented on the paper the impressions received in a bloody battle, in the struggle between life and death.
 The impressions were so great that on returning from the army, working tirelessly for four to five years, gave birth to the extensional novel "Kurland" (1950).
 Although the artistry was not at the quite proper level, this work was included into the literature because of its wealth of ideas and new images.
 A Kazakh reader could find out all the truth of the trench life, the depth and breath of warrior's life, could see directly the military frontier.
 "Kurland" afterwards was complemented and reduced, published again under the title "The long-awaited day" (1958).

 The writing has been edited in order to improve the artistic quality of the work.
 Some people suppose "Kurland" to be "bad and beneath criticism".
 The author seemed to agree with the critics: "...
 In 1947, being back from the front I wrote the novel in a half-literate state.
 Of course it's known a half-literate writer will write a half-literate novel."
 Takhauy Ahtanov noticed that the novelist is a critic himself.
 In the novel "Kurland", he wrote, a young writer first of all showed his talent and skills of the word-painter.
 He could show life of the war to the reader in the artistic way.

-He also created lively, artistic colorful characters.
-Not only thoughts and dreams of the contemporaries, whom we meet in our daily life, but also the appearance, characters, and in some cases, the internal world appeared in a living, colorful, not dried yet form.
-Another quality to be noted in particular is the young writer revealed good knowledge of the Kazakh language and showed how successfully he could use it in a work of art.
+He created characters that reflected the appearance, personality, and internal perspective of contemporaries.
+The writer demonstrated knowledge of the Kazakh language and used it within the work.